 - Ensuring Child and Family Centre staff have relationships with community partners and an in-depth knowledge of their community resources to allow for seamless transitions (warm hand-offs) for families who may benefit from access to specialized or other services. - Responding to a parent/caregiver concern about their child's development through conversations and observations.
-In some cases, this may result in supporting parents/caregivers to seek additional support from primary care or other regulated health professionals. - Sharing information and facilitating connections with specialized community services (such as children's rehabilitation services), coordinated service planning, public health, education, child care, and child welfare, as appropriate. - Providing Information about programs and services available for the whole family beyond the early years.
+In some cases, this may result in supporting parents/caregivers to seek additional support from primary care or other regulated health professionals. - Sharing information and facilitating connections with specialized community services (such as children's rehabilitation services), coordinated service planning, public health, education, child care, and child welfare, as appropriate. - Early Identification and connecting parents/caregivers to specialized services and resources (such as Smart Start Hubs) - Providing Information about programs and services available for the whole family beyond the early years.